andrewiankidd/pi-k3s-gitops/docs/src/content/docs/guides/Declarative Cluster/5-replication.md

 They will then take on the burden of hosting the netboot files for netboot nodes that come online afterwards.

-To do this however, the node would need to (at the very least) run two servers, and without any existing servers to boot from there is just no way to do this... unless you plan in advance :)
+Sounds cool, but what if all nodes go down and there is nothing to boot from?
+You would have to bootstrap from source all over again

-The solution here is simple, but also something we have so far managed to avoid, adding an SD card to the Pi.
+The solution here is simple and boring.
+Something we have so far managed to avoid, adding an SD card to the Pi.

-The plan is to add an SD card to at least two Pi's in the cluster, this allows them to boot without an existing Node, and when they come online they will attempt to become the new master node.

 This might seem like a step backwards - all it takes is hearing the word 'SD card' and suddenly images of readers, adaptors, converters and corrupted files flash by.

+The plan is to add an SD card to at least one Pi in the cluster, this allows them to boot from their last good configuration, and when they come online they will attempt to become the new master node.

-But I've convinced myself it's a necessary evil, the SD is purely for OS bootstrapping incase of an outage, and I have ideas on how to do it completely automatically.
+I've convinced myself it's a necessary evil.
+The SD is purely for OS bootstrapping incase of an outage, no user intervention required.

 ### Automating SD Flashing